-Users are not allowed to change computer settings nor to plug external memories or other devices to lab computers.
+Users are not allowed to open laser covers, adjust internal laser optics, change computer settings nor to plug external memories or other devices to lab computers.
 Data transfer will be performed by CeSAR staff.

 Any failure and anomaly must be immediatly communicated to the lab specialist.
 It is raccomened not to listen to music nor use hearphone: noises are often good indicators of something going wrong.